dipunm/monads/README.md

 This is where the merge comes to play.
 The merge happened in the first instance too, but it's more obvious here.
 The basic list monad will concatenate the lists.
 Each operation can actually change the type T to say T2, but the resulting list will then have all resulting values with the same type T2.
 At least in a typed language. `¯\_(ツ)_/¯`

+To see an example of what a List monad does internally, and how code would look without it, have a look at [listComposition.js](listComposition.js)

 _One thing to keep note of, is that the value stored within a monad should not be restricted.
 That is we should not expect any special type of value.
 In haskell, `Set` cannot be a monad because a `Set` requires that it's values are orderable and therefore must implement the interface `Ord`.
 That being said, I have read about `restricted monads` which is a concept that exists in order to work around this problem.
 This is beyond the scope of my knowledge, but I wonder if it applies in Javascript where everything can be compared?_

 ### Maybe